gill-gemini/Salesforce-Client-App/README.md

 The client app makes a post call to the following URL , with the content version data in the body. https://scancontent.herokuapp.com

-The rest API is running with free dynos on Heroku account.
-So when you make the first request , it will time out.
+The rest API is running on free dynos on Heroku account.
+So when you make the first request , server is sleeping ,it will time out.
 Sencond request will be successful.

 The profanity check api rest endpoint is set in the custom metadata type(Profanity_Check_Setting__mdt).
 Remote site settings should have the rest API URL.